[Updated with latest HSA limits following new tax laws] Based on IRS figures and tax law changes, here are the latest HSA limits.

 Similar to IRA accounts, you can contribute to your HSA account during any calendar year, through April 15th of the following calendar year.
-For 2010 and 2011, the IRS contribution limits to a HSA plan are $3,050 for a single individual and $6,150 for a family.
+Contribution limits are indexed to inflation every year and set by the IRS every year.
+The latest annual contribution limits are shown in the table above.
 If an individual account holder or the owner of a family HSA is age 55 or older, an additional “catch-up” contribution of $1,000 is also allowed.

-These Health Savings Accounts, working in conjunction with a high deductible health insurance plans (HDHP), allowing the account holder to deposit and invest funds that can be withdrawn and used for any number of different health care related expenses.
-The minimum deductible in 2010 and 2011 for a HDHP is $1,200 for self-only coverage and $2,400 for family coverage.
-The 2011 maximum out-of-pocket limit (what you would have to pay) for HDHPs is $5,950/$11,900 for self/family coverage.
+These Health Savings Accounts, working in conjunction with a high deductible health insurance plans (HDHP), allowing the account holder to deposit and invest funds that can be withdrawn and used for any number of different qualified health care related expenses.
+The minimum annual deductibles for a HDHP are shown in the table above for self-only coverage and family coverage.
+This is the minimum deductible amount set on HDHP plans that employees have to cover with their HSA or personal funds.
+The maximum out-of-pocket limit (what you would have to pay) for HDHPs has also been provided in the table above.

 How to Choose the Right HSA

 Prior to opening your Health Savings Account, you must decide on your high deductible health care plan with a private health care provider or via your employer.
 But, before funding your HSA, it is important to do some research on the actual account you will be depositing your funds into.
 This is because not all Health Savings Accounts are alike.

 First, there are many entities that offer accounts through which to fund your HSA.
 These include banks, credit unions, insurance companies, and other approved companies.
 And, similar to bank and brokerage accounts, there could be a wide array of different interest rates, fees, and requirements within your HSA account.

 In addition, make sure that you read the small print to be aware of any possible hidden account fees or charges to liquidate funds.
 Also, know if there is a minimum balance required in your account, and if so, how much.